whats-a-pj/whats-a-pj/README.md

 Hello!
 I'm PJ Rasmussen, a dedicated MERN stack developer with a love for building scalable and efficient web applications.
 My proficiencies lie in using MongoDB, Mongoose, Express.js, React.js, and Node.js to deliver exceptional user experiences, with a strong focus on front-end development.
 I'm currently expanding my skill set to include Python and AWS, aiming to enhance my ability to create more robust and versatile applications.

 ## Contributions
 I am actively involved in contributing to various projects.
-Below are some of the projects I've worked on.
+Below are some of the projects I've worked on & contributed to, a great mix of my front-end and back-end skills.
 Feel free to explore these repositories and see my contributions in action.
 <table>
   <tr>
     <th><a href="https://github.com/tmorgan-dev/theWeb">theWeb</a></th>
     <th><a href="https://github.com/whats-a-pj/Mind-Mapper">MindMapper</a></th>
     <th><a href="https://github.com/itsmenickfromschool/animalsWow02">Animals, Wow!</a></th>
+    <th><a href="https://github.com/EsotericZ/PSZReviews">PS Game Reviews</a></th>
   </tr>
   <tr>
     <td>